AdhurimBerisha/TechZone50---Gjirafa50-Clone/README.md

 ## Features

 - Browse and search products with filters and categories
 - View detailed product pages with images and descriptions
+- Purchase various amounts of gift cards
 - Add products to cart and manage quantities
 - Secure checkout and payment integration
 - User authentication and profile management